jbarber4646/qa-portfolio/Project 3 - Restful Booker API Testing/README.md

 Restful Booker is an APi that allows bookings to be created, viewed, updated and deleted.
+This project focuses on testing the endpoints.